 Any artist (especially one on the Autism Spectrum) who thinks s/he can improve upon the artwork in this blog is invited to contact the author (email@example.com) ASAP about submitting samples, potential compensation, etc.

 As a result of the changes post- 10/19: Ch.
 Pre-A was 4 pages, it’s now 12; Ch.
 D grew from 8 to 24 pp. in 4 stages.
 Ch’s.
 B & C are also expected to grow (B from 12 to 16; C from 24 to 28), though not by as much, as they already started expanding as they were written.
 New Ch’s E, F, G & I (E & F are complete) should collectively average 25+ pages.
-Chapter G is anticipated to be the longest, perhaps 36 pages (24 pages posted so far; 2/3rds of the six mini-sections done), though Ch.
-I may be just as long (currently seven pages posted); Ch’s Pre-A & A are tied, at 12 pages each for shortest; Ch.
+Chapter G is anticipated to be the longest, at 36 pages, though Ch.
+I may challenge it (at least 30 pages); Ch’s Pre-A & A are tied at 12 pages each for shortest; Ch.
 E is next shortest (16 pages).
 Ch.
 H is 24 pages (double Ch.
 A or its Ch.
 J forebear), thanks to a major new sub-plot around social class & bullying.
 While Ch.
 F was originally expected to be as short as Chapter E, a new sub-plot involving rats invading the house next door increased it to 24 pages.

-As most chapters’ length kept creeping up as they were written and revised — the average chapter length is now projected at 23 pages, vs. an initial 12 — the author reduced a more ambitious number of chapters to ten.
-So along with front matter, the final work projects to be a typical length for a print graphic novel: 224-256 pages.
-It would be 80 pages more if Notes/ Questions are in the book (in back, not at the end of chapters), which is why they’re more likely at this point to be online only as an “instructor’s guide.”
+As most chapters’ length kept creeping up as they were written and revised — the average growing to 23 pages from 12 — the author reduced the number of projected chapters from 15 to 10.
+So along with front matter, the final work projects to be at a typical length for a print graphic novel: 224-256 pages.
+It would need 80 pages more if Notes/ Questions are in the book (in back, not at the end of chapters), which is why they’re more likely at this point to be online only as an “instructor’s guide.”

-As chapters have developed, they more and more reflect what’s current in society, especially as these events impact those with Autism.
-So Chapter E (Therapy Dog …) touches on Black Lives Matter concerns, albeit modestly, along with loneliness and the use of therapy animal.
-Race, social class and “difference” issues come up again in Chapters G & H, the latter in which Aspie Mouse has uncomfortable interactions with four mouse brothers who initially don’t trust him; Ch.
+As the chapters have developed, they more reflect what’s current in society, especially events with direct impact on those with Autism.
+Thus Chapter E (Therapy Dog …) touches on Black Lives Matter concerns, albeit modestly, along with loneliness and the use of therapy animals.
+Race, social class and “difference” issues come up again in Ch’s.
+G, H & I. in Ch.
+H, AM has uncomfortable interactions with four mouse brothers who initially don’t trust him; Ch.
 H also confronts bullying.
-Chapter F (Klumsy Kat) features a character with “multiple disabilities (challenges),” along with issues around separation/ being “sent away.”
-Chapter I is set during the early days of the Covid-19 pandemic, with a focus on Aspie Mouse’s interaction with zoo animals — especially the often awkward social interactions those with Autism often have with peers (which for AM is other rodents), building on the peer interaction issues of Ch.
+Ch.
+F (Klumsy Kat) features a character with “multiple disabilities (challenges),” along with issues around separation/ being “sent away.”
+Ch.
+I is set during the early days of the Covid-19 pandemic, with a focus on Aspie Mouse’s interaction with zoo animals — especially the often awkward social interactions those with Autism often have with peers (which for AM is other rodents), building on the peer interaction issues in Ch.
 H.

 Thanks for all the feedback I’ve received!
 Art upgrades; moving Chapter H (ex-J) material up to create a new Chapter A; paring down dialog, are among the many suggestions made so far that have been implemented.
 I encourage you to keep them coming!
 It’s so easy for me — when I get excited by an idea — to lose perspective as to how it might “land” on others.
 So I’ve learned I need feedback (from wordy Aspie’s like me, along with those who get overwhelmed by too many words; also from Neurotypicals trying to learn more about Autism).
 Having learned not to take criticism personally, I WELCOME ALL FEEDBACK — especially as to my IMPACT on others!
 I’m also learning to become a witness and not a judge of my own behavior and the behavior/ words of others (a Jungian concept that I’d heard for years before I “got” it).
 It reduces my feelings of anxiety, anger and shame, allowing me to learn from what I’ve done and move on, vs. getting “stuck” and not letting go of past negativity.